 Important Note #1: If something bad was an isolated incident or simply stupid, it was probably a Wall Banger.
 Merely being offensive in its subject matter is not enough to justify a work as So Bad It's Horrible.
 Hard as it is to imagine at times, there's a market for all types of deviancy (no matter how small a niche it is).
 It has to fail to appeal even to that niche to qualify as this.

-The FBI (consisting of [Little] Guido Mariato, Tony [Mama]Luke, and Tracy Smothers, with Sal E. Graziano) was featured in a six-man tag team match against Kid Kash, Simon Diamond, and Swinger.
-The opening match at a "hardcore" ECW reunion show ended in a dance off.
+It opened with the FBI (consisting of [Little] Guido Maritato, Tony [Mama]Luke, and Tracy Smothers, with Sal E. Graziano) versus Kid Kash, Simon Diamond, and Swinger in a six-man tag team match.
+A match which ended in a dance battle.

-Team 3D fought Balls Mahoney (wrestling under the name "Kahoney" for this PPV) and Axl Rotten in what is arguably the worst match of the century (so far), culminating in the two men fighting with toy lightsabers and treating a styrofoam head as a steel chair.
-Yep, TNA gave us a hardcore wrestling show featuring grown men fighting with plastic lightsabers.
-What's that?
-Why yes, they did play it straight.
-Heck, you might think it was pretty damn hilarious.
+Team 3D fought Balls Mahoney (wrestling under the name "Kahoney" for this PPV) and Axl Rotten in a match that culminated in the two men fighting with toy lightsabers and treating a styrofoam head as a steel chair.
+This was played straight.

 Watching New Jack inform Jeremy Borash he's basically going to rape him was meant to be funny; instead, it was more disturbing than anything.

 On the bright side, the PPV had two genuinely good matches Too Cold Scorpio vs. CW Anderson, and RVD vs. Sabu.
 Sabu even managed to go the whole match without botching.